Restless Leg Syndrome

 What is restless legs syndrome?

-Restless legs syndrome (RLS) is mostly a movement disorder in which the child or adolescent reports an uncomfortable and uncontrollable urge to move his or her legs.
-It is made worse when in cramped conditions ( like sitting in a classroom) and helped by moving ( for as long as the moving continues).
-It frequently occurs around bedtime making it difficult for the child to fall asleep or stay asleep.
+Restless legs syndrome (RLS) is a movement disorder in which the child or adolescent reports an uncomfortable and irresistible urge to move his or her legs.

 What are the signs/symptoms?